bhattarai842/bhattarai842.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address:

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 With a solid foundation established in 2012, I am a highly skilled and experienced data analytics professional who has honed expertise in various facets of the field.
 My career journey has taken me through the dynamic landscapes of startups, where I have excelled as a data scientist and data engineer.
 Additionally, my academic background includes a degree in machine learning, complemented by a minor in mathematics, providing me with a comprehensive understanding of the core principles and techniques driving the data analytics domain.